Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Appendix: Isotropic Barrier Model

 For a gas in thermal equilibrium at temperature $T$, the Maxwell-Boltzmann energy distribution is

 Integrating over all particles energetic enough to surmount the barrier gives

-The isotropic model is valid when the angular variation in the barrier height is small compared to $k_{\rm B} T$.
+The isotropic model used in Fig.~\ref{fig:Loading}(a) and (b), takes the form $F(T,U_{\rm b},j_0)=j_0S(T,U_{\rm b})$ where $j_0$ is the flux in the absence of a barrier and both $j_0$ and $T$ are free parameters in the fit.
+The model is valid when the angular variation in the barrier height is small compared to $k_{\rm B} T$.
 For $^{87}$Rb this condition holds across the full range of barrier heights explored, and the Monte Carlo results are well described by Eq.~\ref{Eqn:SuppresionFactor}, as seen in Fig.~\ref{fig:Loading}(a).
 For CaF, the selected wavelengths and beam waists introduce strong angular variation in the barrier height.
 At low barrier heights this gives rise to narrow funnels through which particles can reach the trapping core at specific incident angles.
-This behavior is not captured by the isotropic model, resulting in a deviation from Eq.~\ref{Eqn:SuppresionFactor} at low barrier heights, as seen in Fig.~\ref{fig:Loading}(b).
+This behavior is not captured by the isotropic model, resulting in a deviation from Eq.~\ref{Eqn:SuppresionFactor} at low barrier heights.
 Once the repulsive power is sufficiently large that protection exists at all angles, the funnels vanish and the Monte Carlo results are well described by Eq.~\ref{Eqn:SuppresionFactor}.
+As such, the model is only fitted to the high barrier regime resulting in the fits shown in Fig.~\ref{fig:Loading}(b).
+Additionally, the form of the barriers depends on the $m_F$ state, this presents as an effective temperature dependence when fitting Eq.~\ref{Eqn:SuppresionFactor} to the data.